 LADY AND THE TRAMP

-What’s more romantic than a spaghetti love scene between an elegant Cocker Spaniel and a freewheeling mutt with a heart of gold?
-This Disney classic has only gotten better since it’s initial release in 1955 – because when it comes to pets, some things are timeless.
+What's more romantic than a spaghetti love scene between a dashing Cocker Spaniel and a stray dog with a heart of gold?
+This Disney classic has only gotten better since its initial release in 1955 because when it comes to pets, some things last forever.

-A Golden Retriever, a Boxer mix and a Himalayan cat encounter a slew of animals, trials and challenges on their long journey to return to their humans.
-As heartwarming today as it was in 1993!
+A Golden Retriever, a Boxer, and a Himalayan cat face a myriad of animals, tests, and challenges on their long journey to return to their humans.
+As moving today as it was in 1993!

-Set in the post-Civil War era in Texas, this 1957 classic tells the quintessential and, at times, heart-breaking story of a boy’s love for his dog.
-Keep the Kleenex box nearby and be prepared to join the millions who treasure this tale.
+Set in post-Civil War Texas, this 1957 classic tells the quintessential and sometimes heartbreaking story of a boy's love for his dog.
+So keep a box of Kleenex nearby and get ready to join the millions who treasure this story.

-If you’re wondering whether to spring for the 1961 cartoon or the 1996 remake starring Glenn Close, the answer is: you can’t go wrong with either one.
-The dogs only talk in the animated version, but the combination of Cruella de Vil, a plethora of spots and heart-pounding escapes make both films classic hits.
+If you're wondering if the 1961 animated version or the 1996 in-person remake starring Glenn Close is better, the answer is: you can't go wrong with either.
+The dogs only talk in the animated version, but Cruella de Vil, a plethora of smears, and harrowing escapes make both movies smash hits.

-Saint Bernard protagonist Beethoven enjoyed his own five-film series, but of course the best one is the first one!
-Beethoven brings a family together with his crazy antics and loyal nature – and there’s plenty of romance and dognapping to keep things interesting.
+St. Bernard star Beethoven enjoyed his series of five films, but the first is the best!
+Beethoven brings a family together with his wackiness and loyal nature, and there's plenty of romance and chase to keep things interesting.